justonly011298/Mathematics-and-Physics/images/README.md

 ## Notes for Both
 It should take a while to run since there are quite a lot of figures.
-You will need asymptote (which comes installed with tex-live and most other latex distributions) as well as the C compiles `gcc` to successfully run this.
+You will need asymptote (which comes installed with tex-live and most other latex distributions) as well as the C compiler `gcc` to successfully run this.
 Linux users can install this with `apt-get`, mac users will need to install `xcode` which is Apple's developer toolkit.